-- C.3.1 Casual minimum hourly rate includes the casual loading which is payable for all purposes.
-Where an allowance is payable for all purposes in accordance with clause 29.1, this forms part of an employee's casual ordinary hourly rate and must be added to the applicable permanent minimum hourly rate in C.2. prior to the application of the 25% or 17.5% casual loading to form the casual employee's ordinary hourly rate.
-The casual ordinary hourly rate applies for all purposes and is used to calculate penalties and overtime. - C.3.2 The rates in the table below do not contain any clause 29.1 all-purpose allowances Where a casual employee is entitled to a clause 29.1 all-purpose allowance the casual's employee's ordinary hourly rate is calculated according to C.3.1.
+C.3.1 Casual minimum hourly rate includes the casual loading which is payable for all purposes.
+Where an allowance is payable for all purposes in accordance with clause 30.2, this forms part of an employee's casual ordinary hourly rate and must be added to the applicable permanent minimum hourly rate in C.2. prior to the application of the 25% or 17.5% casual loading to form the casual employee's ordinary hourly rate.
+The casual ordinary hourly rate applies for all purposes and is used to calculate penalties and overtime.